hiddenSymmetries/simsopt/docs/source/example_quasisymmetry.rst

 independent variables, so we can take advantage of 24 + 1 = 25 concurrent
 function evaluations for one-sided differences.
 It is therefore optimal to divide the MPI processes into 25 worker groups.
-For more information about MPI and worker groups, see :ref:`mpi` or :obj:`~simsopt.util.mpi.MpiPartition`.
+For more information about MPI and worker groups, see :doc:`mpi` or :obj:`~simsopt.util.mpi.MpiPartition`.
 In our script, we therefore use::